Easing the Transition of HIV-Infected Adolescents to Adult Care

 The Berlin Patient: Eradication of HIV with CCR5 Deficient Hematopoietic Stem Cells

-Almost everybody has heard of the "Berlin Patient" and many may have also seen him on morning talk shows, but how many clinicians have had an opportunity to meet and listen to his doctor from Berlin?
+This lecture was originally posted in 2012 but due to its ongoing relevance we are highlighting it again on our home page.
+CME credit is no longer available for this archived presentation.
+Almost everybody has heard of the "Berlin Patient," but how many of us have had an opportunity to meet and listen to his doctor from Berlin?
 In this video you will hear Gero Hütter tell about his rationale for performing a bone marrow transplant with CCR5 deficient hematopoietic stem cells, the long term outcomes for his patient, further research to understand if he has been "cured," and attempts to repeat this unique success.
-Please also see PRN's video of Pablo Tebas, who spoke on gene therapy and other research based on Gero Hütter's "Berlin patient."

 Gene Therapy Studies for the Treatment of HIV Infection